-What Do Possums Eat? - Everything to Know About Possums
+What Do Possums Eat?

-Possums, or opossums, are about the size of a house cat, reaching up to 40 inches in length and where they can weigh up to 14 pounds, the average male weighs 6-7 pounds and average female weighs about four pounds.
+Possums, or opossums, are about the size of a house cat, reaching up to 40 inches in length and where they can weigh up to 14 pounds, the average male weighs 6-7 pounds and the average female weighs about four pounds.
 They have a rat-like tail that is slightly less than half the total length.
-These mammals are whitish or grayish in color and have long, pointy faces and rounded hairless ears.
+Possums are whitish or grayish in color and have long, pointy faces and rounded hairless ears.

 Are Possums a Type of Rodent?

 No, possums are not a type of rodent.
 Though most people say they resemble a rat, possums are actually marsupials and are related to the kangaroo and koala.
 With more teeth than any other land mammal, and a prehensile tail, or a tail that hold or grip, possums have plenty of advantages.
 Though their tail can help stabilize their climbing attributes, they do not hang from trees.
 Their tail is not strong enough to hold the adult body, but babies can do so for a short time frame.

 Possums are nocturnal, meaning they are most active at night.
 However, possums can also be seen during the day.
 You may see possums out in the daylight scavenging for food.
 This is particularly true during harsh winters when food is scarce and difficult to locate.
 Chances are slim that you will encounter possums during the day, but it is possible.

 Possums can be dangerous to humans.
 While they are not generally aggressive, they have been known to attack people in the past.
 For defensive purposes, they will hiss or growl as a warning but typically avoid confrontation.
 Many would consider possums beneficial by keeping the environment healthy and clean as they eat roaches, rats, and dead animals.
 Some will reference them as “Nature’s Little Sanitation Engineers”.
 But when these critters dig into the trash cans, others have a different view.
 Some possums may also have rabies and other diseases, though not every possum is a carrier.